stanleychukwu17/0-practice-to-become-better/devops/nginx/2-nginx-websocket-mouse-app/commands.md

 docker-compose -f docker-compose.dev.yml up -d client1 server1

-commit all changes in all projects
-mouse:
-    start and see all is well
-    add and check all Readme
-    prepare the task for a new user

 chat:
     start and see all is well
+    commit all changes in all projects

     add and check all Readme
     prepare the task for a new user

+dad_distraction = 45m
+set_up = 15m
+-
+visa position = 3167